Menu

 4. Check the box to designate the property as the principal residence for all years, if applicable.

-5. A message appears to remind you to complete a T2091/T1255.
-For 2017, a T2091 (or T1255) must be completed for all dispositions of a principal residence, regardless of whether a taxable capital gain resulted from the sale, or not.
-Click the link in the review message to create a T2091/T1255 using the address information.
+5. TaxCycle automatically creates the T2091/T1255 and populates it with the details entered on this page, as applicable.
+You must complete a T2091 (or T1255) for all dispositions of a principal residence, regardless of whether a taxable capital gain resulted from the sale, or not.

 6. The boxes on line 179 below the table are automatically checked based on what you enter in the table.

-1. When you click to create the T2091/T1255 from the review message in the S3 principal residence designation section (see above), TaxCycle automatically creates the form and enters the address.
+1. When you complete the principal residence designation section of the S3 (see above), TaxCycle automatically creates the T2091/T1255 form and enters the address.

-2. TaxCycle creates a T2091 by default, unless the return is for a deceased taxpayer, then it creates a T1255.
+2. TaxCycle creates a T2091 by default.
+If the return is for a deceased taxpayer, TaxCycle creates a T1255.

 • For 2016 and onward, the Pre-season (PreSeason) and Joint pre-season (JPreSeason) letters contain sections on the sale of principal residence.

-• The 2016 and onward Engagement letter includes a section explaining the requirement to report the sale of a principal residence.
+• The 2016 and onward Engagement Letter (ELetter) includes a section explaining the requirement to report the sale of a principal residence.

-• Section in the Client Letter (CLetter) and Joint Client Letter (JLetter) inform your client(s) when a sale of principal residence has been reported on their tax return.
+• Sections in the Client Letter (CLetter) and Joint Client Letter (JLetter) inform your client(s) when a sale of principal residence has been reported on their tax return.